abhi-shimpi/WeekDayAssignment/assignment-code/README.md

    1. Write the command npm start
    2. It will redirect to http://localhost:3000/
-   3. Your ready to evaluate!
+   3. You are ready to evaluate!